slatedocs/slate/source/includes/_usecases.md

 <ul>
     <li>Get the real-time mid-market exchange rates for any currency route.</li>
     <li>Get up to 30 days of historical mid-market exchange rates for any currency route.</li>
-    <li>Get a Transferwise quote for any supported currency route, which includes our fees and estimated delivery time.</li>
+    <li>Get a TransferWise quote for any supported currency route, which includes our fees and estimated delivery time.</li>
 </ul>

 The [Affiliates Integration Guide](#affiliates-integration-guide) helps you get started with the technical integration.

 ## Connected Applications

 With Connected Applications, you can let your customers connect their TransferWise accounts to your product.
 Say you’re an accounting software – doing this could let your customers automate reconciliation.
 If you’re a payroll company, you could push customer payments right into TransferWise.
-Or you could push TransferWise notifications through your app.
+You could even push TransferWise notifications through your app.
 Whatever you want to build, you likely could!

-We will to take a deeper look into your application use case and the added value it will bring to our joint customers.
-So before starting the technical integration please contact [bizdev@transferwise.com](mailto:bizdev@transferwise.com) for more info how to get started.
+We need to take a deeper look into your application use case and the added value it will bring to our joint customers in order to authorise such an integration.
+So before starting the technical work please contact [bizdev@transferwise.com](mailto:bizdev@transferwise.com) for more info on how to get started.

 Our [Connected Apps Guide](#connected-apps-guide) gives you an overview of required technical integration work.

 ## Receive Money

 You can receive money to the local bank details that come with your TransferWise account (AUD, EUR, GBP, NZD and USD) and reconcile these incoming payments via the API.

+## Checkout flows

 We currently don’t offer the option to build TransferWise into your checkout flow as a payment option to receive money.
-Note though that TransferWise can be added as a payout option on your site for beneficiaries to choose to receive their payout through (to an email or straight to bank account).
+Note though that TransferWise can be added as a payout option on your site for beneficiaries to choose to receive their payout through to an email address, directly to a bank account or any other mechanism we support in our standard product.